oswaldein5/Jenkins/Practice-02/README.md

-# Practice-02 - Jenkins with Webhooks
+# Practice-02 - Jenkins with Webhooks using ngrox

 ## [billing]:Source code as example